Cisco CEO: "We are still only on the front end" of a new version of the network

-Fresh off a positive earnings call that saw Cisco report $11.9 billion in revenue for the 2Q 2018 – a 3 percent increase from the same quarter in 2017 and the first time in 6 quarters the company reported year-over-year sales increases – CEO Chuck Robbins has a lot to crow about.
+Fresh off a positive earnings call that saw Cisco report US$11.9 billion in revenue for the 2Q 2018 – a 3 percent increase from the same quarter in 2017 and the first time in 6 quarters the company reported year-over-year sales increases – CEO Chuck Robbins has a lot to crow about.

 First of all, the company's most strategic new direction: The Network.
 Intuitive, more commonly known as intent-based networking is rapidly finding acceptance amongst customers, Robbins said.